xinsys/handbook/_pages/policies/security-incidents.md

 1. If the incident involves [cloud.gov](https://cloud.gov/), start [following the additional checklist here](https://docs.cloud.gov/ops/security-ir-checklist/).

 1. Following notification to GSA, the Incident Response team will contact you requesting more information.
-If the incident is related to cloud.gov, please ensure they CC (cloud-gov-support@gsa.gov), but try to drive as much of the conversation back to [#incident-response](https://18f.slack.com/messages/incident-response) in Slack as possible.
+If the incident is related to cloud.gov, please ensure they CC the cloud.gov team (cloud-gov-support@gsa.gov), but try to drive as much of the conversation back to [#incident-response](https://18f.slack.com/messages/incident-response) in Slack as possible.

 Please note that incidents need to be reported *within one hour* of being identified.
 This isn't "within an hour of happening", but "within one hour of you becoming aware of the incident".
 The idea is to make sure we're promptly looping in the right people.
 So, as soon as you're aware of a problem, follow the above steps.